Internal audits are an essential part of ISO 27001 compliance, so it’s important that you know what you’re doing.

 - An executive summary indicating the key findings, a brief analysis and a conclusion;

 - The intended report recipients and, where appropriate, guidelines on classification and circulation;

 - A statement from the auditor detailing recommendations or scope limitations.

 The draft audit report should be presented to and discussed with management.
-Further review and revision may be necessary because the final report typically involves management committing to an action plan.
+Further review and revision may be necessary, because the final report generally involves management committing to an action plan.